bartandrews/infinite_cylinder/README.rst

 Directory structure
 -------------------

 **data** is used to store all of the output dat files, organised into their corresponding subdirectories.
 The subdirectories are the output directories for the tools which I have defined (e.g. **ent_spec_real**).
 Inside each of the tools subdirectories there are the plotting scripts, as well as a **keep** subsubdirectory.
-It is intended that successful good-quality output is manually moved into keep.
+It is intended that successful good-quality output is manually moved into ``keep``.
 NB: No dat files are tracked by git due to their potentially large size.

 **code** contains the source code, split into the three independent parts: phi_flow, Ly_flow, and V_flow. **code/models** is used to store custom MPO Hamiltonian python class files.
 Basic Hamiltonians are already implemented in TeNPy (e.g. Ising model).
 However, in this directory we store our own Hamiltonian classes e.g. for twisted bilayer graphene.